JavaScript Variables Hoisting in Details

 before the class definition throws ReferenceError

 .
-This is nice, because JavaScript suggests to use a good approach to first declare something and then make use of it.
+This is nice because JavaScript suggests using a good approach to first declare something and then make use of it.

 7. Final thoughts